 Over time, some of the paintings have been lost and we don’t know what they were of, or what became of them.
 The illustrations I’ve included are our best guess of what the work would have looked like in 1311 when it was first hung in Sienna Cathedral.

 I hope you are enjoying our examination of Nativity Art.
-I am currently working on a video of this particular work.
-If you would like to be notified when it uploads you can subscribe to my YouTube channel here.
+I have a video on this work that you can watch here, and be sure to subscribe to my YouTube channel here.
 If you are reading this after 2020, then you can check out the Advent in Art playlist.

 You can view the list of Advent Art works that I will be exploring this month (Dec. of 2020) here.
 These were originally posted in 2017, and I’m in the process of updating them.

 Please, subscribe to the blog so you will receive notifications as the updates are completed.

 Continue the Advent in Art Journey – Day 5 Martini

 E.H.
 Gombrich, The Story of Art.
 (New York, Phaidon Press, 2016)

 Professor Sharon Latchaw Hirsh, How to Look at and Understand Great Art, Lecture series, Great Courses